Plant sterols and sterolins: Potential immune system modulators

 The body has developed mechanisms to protect it from the damaging effects of stress.
 The “fight-or-flight” response is one way the body deals with extreme situations of stress.
 Upon realizing we are in danger, the brain sounds an alarm, telling our adrenal glands to secrete adrenaline and cortisol, which mobilizes the body to fight or run.
 This response is supposed to be a short-lived reaction yet today most of us are in and out of this state continually.
 As a result, our immune system becomes imbalanced, sending out too many inflammatory cytokines.
 Our adrenal glands become exhausted, weakening several body systems, especially the cardiovascular and endocrine systems.
 What mechanism in the body occurs when we are under constant stress that causes disease?

-When we are exposed to stressors our adrenal glands secrete the stress hormone, cortisol, causing a corresponding drop in our anti-aging and immune enhancing hormone dehydroepiandrosterone (DHEA).
+When we are exposed to stressors our adrenal glands secrete the stress hormone cortisol, causing a corresponding drop in our anti-aging and immune enhancing hormone dehydroepiandrosterone (DHEA).
 A tremendous body of research has shown that when cortisol goes up, DHEA drops and when DHEA is normal, cortisol also normalizes.
 Low DHEA levels are seen in those that are immune compromised, have arteriosclerosis (hardening of the arteries), diabetes and lupus.

-Cortisol helps the body maintain homeostasis in the face of stressors counteracts inflammatory and allergic reactions and controls the metabolism of protein and carbohydrates.
+Cortisol helps the body maintain homeostasis in the face of stressors counteracts inflammatory and allergic reactions, and controls the metabolism of protein and carbohydrates.
 Cortisol is a very misunderstood hormone.
 Balance is the key.
 In naturally low doses it stimulates the immune system and in high doses, as prescribed in synthetic drug form, it can be immune suppressing.
 Remember that cortisol plays a role in counteracting inflammatory responses in the immune system and when cortisol is not available because the adrenal glands have become exhausted from too much stress, inflammation is allowed to continue unchecked.
 Conversely, too much cortisol and you have immune suppression.

 The immune system also responds to stressors by causing certain immune cells to secrete the pro-inflammatory cytokines, Interleukin-1 (IL-1) and Interleukin-6 (IL-6).
 These cytokines are both involved in inflammation and IL-6 in particular is thought to worsen the symptoms of autoimmune diseases and fibromyalgia.
 Interleukin-6 has been found to act as a growth factor in several tumors and some viruses also use IL-6 to replicate.
 Interleukin-6 also causes calcium to be released from bone, promoting osteoporosis.
 We must control the release of these cytokines if we want to enhance immunity and reduce degenerative diseases.

-Mother nature’s cortisol balancer
+Mother Nature’s cortisol balancer

-Endurance athletes are often studied because the effects of excessive exercise mimic other stressful events.
+Endurance athletes often are studied because the effects of excessive exercise mimic other stressful events.
 Excessive physical stress causes tissue damage and in response promotes the release of cortisol and pro-inflammatory cytokines, especially Interleukin-6.
-DHEA and suppressed immunity are also seen in athletes that exercise to excess.
+DHEA and suppressed immunity also are seen in athletes that exercise to excess.
 Professor Patrick Bouic and his research team have shown that a plant nutrient called sterols and sterolins effectively modulates cortisol and controls Interleukin-6 and naturally increases DHEA.
-In a double blind, placebo-controlled study published in the International Journal of Sports Medicine a group of 20 athletes were evaluated pre- and post-marathon run.
+In a double-blind, placebo-controlled study published in the International Journal of Sports Medicine a group of 20 athletes were evaluated pre- and post-marathon run.
 Post-marathon results showed that the group treated with sterols and sterolins displayed a significant reduction in Interleukin-6 compared to the placebo group.
 A profound effect was observed in the balance between cortisol and DHEA levels in the sterol and sterolin-treated group.
 Cortisol increased as expected in the non-treatment group, causing immune suppression; it dropped in the group taking the sterols and sterolins.
 The cortisol decrease was accompanied by an increase in DHEA that was statistically significant.